sergioflores-j/ts-to-go/packages/wrapException/README.md

 const { isError, error, data } = await someWrappedFn();

 if (isError) {
+  /**
-  // if myFn throws some other error type, e.g. Error
+   * If `myFn` starts to throw some other error type, such as:
+   * @example Error
+   * @example ValidationError
+   * @example SyntaxError
+   * ...
-  // then error.response will be undefined
+   * Then `error.response` below will be undefined

-  // Breaking the previous implementation of the consumer, as like: throw new HttpError(error.response.status);
+   * Breaking the previous implementation of the consumer, as like:
-}
+   */
+  throw new HttpError(error.response.status); // throws: 'cannot access status of undefined' }
 ```